Nano Dimension to Acquire Markforged, Creating a Leading Player in Additive Manufacturing (“AM”) With the Technologies Expected to Drive Future Growth

 Advisors

 Greenhill, a Mizuho affiliate, is serving as exclusive financial advisor to Nano Dimension, and Greenberg Traurig and Sullivan & Worcester LLP are serving as Nano Dimension’s legal counsel.
-Evercore is serving as financial advisor to Markforged, while Goodwin Procter LLP are serving as legal counsel.
+Evercore is serving as exclusive financial advisor to Markforged, while Goodwin Procter LLP is serving as legal counsel.

 About Nano Dimension